Jamie Finn: Senior

 Senior Republic of Ireland national team coach Vera Pauw called up Finn for the first time for the UEFA Women's Euro 2022 qualifier against Greece on 12 November 2019.
 She started and played the whole game to win her first senior cap as Ireland succumbed to an injury-time equaliser and drew 1–1 in Athens.
 Finn was surprised to start the match, but hoped international recognition and her strong form with Shelbourne would secure her a move to a professional club.

 Finn won a second cap in the final qualifier, a 3–1 defeat by Germany at Tallaght Stadium on 1 December 2020.
 On 8 April 2021 she was drafted in as a late replacement for Ruesha Littlejohn, who was injured in training, ahead of Ireland's friendly with Denmark.
 She was named Player of the Match as a defensive midfielder in Ireland's 1–0 defeat.
+On the 22nd February 2024, Finn tore her anterior cruciate ligament (ACL) during training camp in Italy.